 - In situations where the water source is below the pump, that means the water must be pushed upward, against the force of gravity.
 This is when a primer is used to create atmospheric pressure that forces the water into the pump.

-Different Types of Primers
+Different Types of Air Primers For Fire Trucks

 - Conventional priming.
 Your basic primer is a vacuum-producing device that removes air from the suction hose and pump.
 Many conventional models are manually operated and can lead to problems if the operator is not sufficiently trained.
 To make the operator’s job easier and free up time for other tasks, more departments around the world are turning to primers that automatically remove air that enters the pump and can respond more quickly if discharge pressure is lost during operation.